By ANC History Office Staff

 Evidence of some African American stories can easily be seen by visiting graves and memorials at the cemetery.
 Other stories, however, are no longer visible on our landscape, such as the story of the Freedman’s Village that once existed here.
 This module reveals these stories once more, through historical context, photographs, primary sources, and personal testimonies.
 Students of all ages will now be equipped to understand the many ways that the African American experience at ANC intersected with the major events that shaped the nation—including slavery, the Civil War, Reconstruction, segregation, civil rights, military service and more.

-During the development stage of the Education Program earlier this year, ANC solicited public feedback about this module and the other two modules just released: The Spanish-American War and Exploring Arlington.
+During the development stage of the Education Program earlier this year, ANC solicited public feedback about this module and the other two modules just released: The Spanish-American War and Understanding Arlington.
 Teachers, students, and lifelong learners tested the materials and provided indispensable feedback about how to improve them.
 For the African American Experience at ANC module, we also benefited from insights shared by the descendent community of Arlington Plantation.
 This included members of the Syphax family, whose incredible history spans slavery and freedom and remains deeply intertwined with Arlington National Cemetery.
 Stephen Hammond, a Syphax descendent and family historian, participated in the feedback phase and had this to say about the African American Experience module:

 "As a family historian with ties to the Arlington Plantation owned by George Washington Parke Custis, I am pleased to see the ANC Education Program established along with the release of the first education modules.
 These modules will be extremely valuable for both K-12 education and for life-long learners who want to know more about Arlington and its rich history.” – Stephen Hammond